neurodata/kasthuri2015/README.md

+# Reproducible Scalable Science

+Currently, scientific research groups produce data in a variety of data formats and different conventions, making it difficult to share information across labs and reproduce results.

+We propose a foundational, flexible data standard for large-scale neuroscience data called RAMON (Reusable Annotation Markup for Open Neuroscience).
+This serves as a key enabling technology for communication and data democratization.

-# Converting Kasthuri2015 raw data to parsed NeuroData format Supplemental Methods
+## Converting Kasthuri2015 raw data to parsed NeuroData format Supplemental Methods

+### Ingest Template

+For ingesting data, we provide a simple csv format, organized as kv pairs by RAMONType.
+For each RAMON Object, a number of standard fields are available to aid in standardization and efficient queries.
+However, from an ingest perspective,

-## Input data
+#### Input data

 - The raw image and annotation data was obtained as an export from VAST.
 This contained both object IDs, names, and hierarcy information
 - Separately, annotation labels were provided indicating synapse, mitochondria, and vesicle locations.
 - A spreadsheet was provided with additional metadata

-## Data ingest
+#### Data ingest

 We ingested the data beginning with full xy png stacks exported from VAST.
 Neurodata offers several methods to ingest data, including an auto-ingest process.
 This process is described in [detail](http://docs.neurodata.io/open-connectome/sphinx/ingesting.html) elsewhere.

-## Semantic Understanding
+#### Semantic Understanding

 The VAST metadata was combined with information in the Cell supplemental information spreadsheet to create a metadata about each object.
 When feasible, object statistics were recomputed from the raw data.
 We choose to do this process using MATLAB because the VAST scripts and data are most amenable to parsing using existing tools.